Let's break down the Research Roadmap

 Read more from Prolific Researcher Playbook by Bianca Pereira

 Enrollments for the PKM for Research Mentorship are opening soon.
 Join the waitlist to be the first to know when enrolments open.
-Hello Reader, Welcome to the first issue of the Research Roadmap series.
+Hello [FIRST NAME GOES HERE], Welcome to the first issue of the Research Roadmap series.
 Today it is all about creating your Research Vision.
 A Research Vision is the future you are trying to build.
 It is the reason why you are conducting the research and, when comunicating to others, why you are asking people to fund it or give it any attention.
-There are three options on how to...
+There are three...